robinjames88/Covid19-Dashboard/README.md

 # Weather Dashboard
 # The weather application
-The application exhibit the use api for consuming weather data from OpenWeather Ltd. The application is built using Vanilla JavaScript
+The application exhibit the use of api for consuming external weather data from OpenWeather Ltd. The application is built using JavaScript